Finterion/finterion-python-client/README.md

 > :warning: **Documentation outdated**: We are working hard on releasing v1.0.0.
 After
 > this release we will update the documentation at the website.

-The ELTYER python client is a python library that can be used in your investing algorithm.
-With this client your can connect your algorithm on the ELTYER platform.
+The ELTYER python client is a python library that can be used by your investing algorithm.
+With this client your can connect your algorithm to the ELTYER platform.

 ## Installation
 You can install the client directly using pip: